The following is according to AMTA (American Music Therapy Association):

 Who can benefit from music therapy?

 Children, adolescents, adults, and the elderly with mental health needs, developmental and learning disabilities, Alzheimer’s disease and other aging related conditions, substance abuse problems, brain injuries, physical disabilities, and acute and chronic pain, including mothers in labor.
-For some of these issues like chronic pain, people can search up ‘medical marijuana dispensaries near me‘ to see if they have access to this pain relief drug in their area.
-Despite using this drug, the mental calming affects of music should still be used – both physical and sensual medications can be used together to soothe pain and discomfort whether of the body or mind.

 Where do music therapists work?